NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

-In all DMD literature I have encountered, there is an assumption that the sensor locations are fixed through the course of the experiment and this location is used to interpret the frequency response at that specific location in the experiement.
+In all DMD literature I have encountered, there is an assumption that the sensor locations are fixed through the course of the experiment and this location is used to interpret the frequency response at that specific location in the experiment.

 If sensors can move arbitrarily through the system during the experiment they will be sampling the system state at different locations.
-Can frequency information or modes be used to separate out the dynamics of the system versus the dyanmics of the sensor?
+Can frequency information or modes be used to separate out the dynamics of the system versus the dynamics of the sensor?

-Jumping ahead, if we think of DMD as a fourier series approximation to the value of a sest of sensors over time, what does that mean if sensors can move arbitrarily (unpredictably and unmeasurably) through the system?
+Jumping ahead, if we think of DMD as a Fourier series approximation to the value of a set of sensors over time, what does that mean if sensors can move arbitrarily (unpredictably and unmeasurably) through the system?
 We will still compute an approximation to the signal, but does the result hold any meaningful information with respect to the